-Data is raw, unadulterated information; like the number of bars in a city, the number of pigs in the state, or the temperature.
-With Statistics, someone has "done something" to the data, manipulated it in some way.
-For example, the number of bars per person, population density, the average daily temperature.
+Data is raw, unadulterated information, like the number of bars in a city, the number of pigs in the state, or the temperature.
+With statistics, someone has "done something" to the data, or manipulated it in some way.
+Examples of statistics include the number of bars per person, population density, the average daily temperature.

 Why can't I find anything more recent?

 Data can also be embargoed.
-This is a ban on the publication of documents (or in this case) data, for security or copyright reasons.
+This is a ban on the publication of documents (or in this case data), for security or copyright reasons.
 Scientists can wait until they have finished analyzing their data before making it available.
-The US Census does this as well.
-Reports by the Census on the changes in the population were available before the data was released to the general public.
+The US Census does this as well; reports on the changes in the population were available before the data was released to the general public.

 Did you know?